The Eternal Jew (film): Economic impact

 "At the beginning of the twentieth century, Jews sit at the junction of the world financial markets.
 They are an international power.
 Only one percent of the world's population, with the help of their capital they terrorize the world stock exchanges, world opinion, and world politics."

-The movie blamed Jews for inflation and unemployment in Germany.
-It charged that they had crept into all professions through usury, racketeering and crimes against German assets.
+The film blames Jews for inflation and unemployment in Germany.
+It charges that they had crept into all professions through usury, racketeering and crimes against German assets.

 "Out of a thousand workers in Berlin, only two were Jews.
 For the start of 1933, out of one hundred prosecutors in Berlin 15 were Jews.
 Out of a hundred judges were 23 Jews.
 Out of a hundred lawyers 49 Jews.
 52 Jews out of a hundred doctors.
 And out of every hundred of businessmen 60 Jews.
 The average wealth of Germans was 810 marks each.
 The average wealth of each Jew amounted to 10,000 marks."

 The evidence for these assertions is unstated in the film.
-The occupational information is found in Germany's June 1933 census, which proves the claims made in the movie to be greatly exaggerated.
+The occupational information is found in Germany's June 1933 census, which proves the claims made in the film to be greatly exaggerated.

 In 1933, 5,600 Jewish doctors and 3,030 Jewish lawyers were practicing in Germany, corresponding to 11 percent of doctors and 16 percent of lawyers.
 Still, an exceptionally large number of successful lawsuits over equal citizenship and rights had been filed in the Weimar Republic, most of them by Jewish lawyers.
 The Nuremberg Laws specifically forbade German judges from citing any precedents by Jewish jurists and cut off Jewish doctors from reimbursement under public health care insurance.

 In contrast, during the economic crisis between the end of World War I and the implementation of the Nuremberg Laws, Jews were disproportionately likely to be laid off from the labor market, to the point that 1 out of every 4 Jews had been laid off by 1935.
 The original set of layoffs also had the effect of concentrating Jewish employment during this period into the professional and self-employed sectors, while post-1933 delicensing and other Nuremberg legislation gradually pushed Jews completely out of professional occupations and into positions such as street peddlers.